logo

 Dealing With Tennis Elbow

-In your arm there is a series of muscles that run through to your wrist and are attached to a bony bump on the outside of your elbow called the lateral epicondyle.
-Sometimes, through injury or by repetitive overuse, the site where these muscles insert can become irritated or inflamed.
+Your arm contains a network of muscles that extend to your wrist, connecting to a bony prominence on the outer part of your elbow known as the lateral epicondyle.
+Occasionally, due to injury or repetitive strain, the area where these muscles attach can become irritated or inflamed.

 Activities That Lead To Tennis Elbow

-There are numerous activities that can lead to the creation of "tennis elbow".
-Typically activities involving repetitive wrist extension are the main cause of this condition, i.e., tennis, carpentry, bricklaying, knitting, playing piano, typing, or lifting objects with your palm facing down.
-On average the condition is 3 times more likely to strike your dominant arm.
+A variety of activities can result in the development of "tennis elbow."
+Generally, repetitive wrist extension is the primary culprit behind this condition, such as in tennis, carpentry, bricklaying, knitting, playing the piano, typing, or lifting objects with your palm facing downward.
+On average, this condition is three times more likely to affect your dominant arm.

 Symptoms Of Tennis Elbow

-Tennis elbow typically starts as short burts of intermittent pain or slight discomfort during the activity.
-Slowly over time the condition progresses to the point where even simple activities, like holding a coffee cup, become painful.
-Pain in some cases may worsen when you straighten your arm, grip a doorknob or shake hands.
-The pain may vary from mild to severe and commonly radiates into the forearm, sometimes to the wrist.
+Tennis elbow usually begins with brief episodes of intermittent pain or mild discomfort during physical activity.
+Gradually, the condition advances to the extent that even basic actions, such as holding a coffee cup, can cause pain.
+In some instances, the pain may intensify when you straighten your arm, grasp a doorknob, or shake hands.
+The discomfort can range from mild to severe and often radiates into the forearm, occasionally extending to the wrist.

 Treating Tennis Elbow

-Without treatment, "tennis elbow" usually lingers - of individuals suffering from tennis elbow 80% still report pain after one year.
-When putting together a treatment plan for getting over "tennis elbow" the first step is to modify or eliminate activities that cause symptoms.
-At night time it is best to avoid sleeping with your elbow compressed under your pillow.
-It is also best to avoid lifting heavy objects with your palm facing down.
+Without proper treatment, "tennis elbow" can persist for a significant duration—about 80% of those affected still experience pain after a year.
+The first step in devising a treatment plan for overcoming "tennis elbow" is to adjust or eliminate the activities that trigger discomfort.
+During the night, it’s advisable to avoid sleeping with your elbow pressed against your pillow.
+Additionally, refrain from lifting heavy objects with your palm facing downward.

-If you are an avid tennis player or racquetball player you may need to consider changing to a lighter racket or a smaller handle.
-In some cases we may prescribe a "counter force brace" for your elbow.
-This brace will act as a temporary new attachment site for your muscles, what this does is reduce the stress to your elbow.
-In some cases sports creams and home ice massage may provide relief as well.
-Be patient with your recovery!
+If you are a dedicated tennis or racquetball player, it may be worth considering a lighter racket or a smaller grip size.
+In some instances, we might recommend a "counter force brace" for your elbow.
+This brace serves as a temporary attachment point for your muscles, effectively reducing stress on the elbow.
+Furthermore, sports creams and home ice massages may provide additional relief.
+Be patient throughout your recovery process!